eth-cscs/firecrest/examples/jupyterhub/README.md

 That token will then be passed to the spawner, allowing users to authenticate with FirecREST when submitting, stopping or polling for jobs.
 For this purpose, we will use an Authorization Code Flow client, which we need to create on the Keycloak web interface.

-Let's go to [this page](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients) (username: admin, password: admin2) and make sure that the top left side indicates that we are within the `Kcrealm` realm.
+Let's go to the [Clients page](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients) in Keycloak (username: admin, password: admin2) within the `kcrealm` realm.
 We click on "Create" and then on "Select file".
 A file system explorer will open.
-Navigate to the demo's directory and choose the [jhub-client.json](jhub-client.json) file and click on "Save".
+Navigate to the tutorial's directory, choose the [jhub-client.json](jhub-client.json) file and click on "Save".

 Once that's done, the client `jhub-client` can be seen listed on the "Clients" tab of the side panel.